28 October 2022 | Updated 14 November 202410 min read

 With an open-air ice rink, big wheel and chalets shimmering with luminous bells and stars – all encompassed by thousands of sparkling lights – it’s no wonder the Metz Christmas market is known as the most beautiful in France.

-Once you’ve tried some of the best gingerbread going, grab your mittens and skate the ice-road.
-When evening draws in, stroll through the ‘Sentiers des Lanternes’ – a beguiling lantern trail featuring a million LED lights and over 2,000 lit-up figures.
+Once you’ve tried some of the best gingerbread going, grab your mittens and go ice skating.
+When evening draws in, stroll through the ‘Sentiers des Lanternes’ – a beguiling lantern trail featuring over 2,000 lights and lit-up figures.
 Get lost in a Christmas dream filled with giant light sculptures of snowflakes, toy soldiers and elves.

 The gardens themselves are embellished with more than 70,000 baubles and you’ll struggle to spot a tree not covered in lights.
-A dose of Nordic Christmas cheer that will certainly warm the heart.
+It’s a dose of Nordic Christmas cheer that will certainly warm the heart.

-Partake in the merriment of folklore performances or listen to Christmas carols joyfully sung in the square.
+Enjoy the folklore performances or listen to Christmas carols joyfully sung in the square.
 Lasting into early January, visit at the end of December for gleeful New Year celebrations too – the midnight fireworks display is unmissable.

 Be a savvy traveller and get top deals to your inbox, expert travel advice and the chance to win holidays